Talos the Untamed: Fictional character biography

-Talos, considered a Mutant by his people, is a Skrull that was born without the ability to shape shift.
-He made up for it by becoming one of the most feared Skrulls on his planet earning the title Talos the Untamed due to his savage and sinister nature.
-After getting captured by the Kree, he refused to commit suicide in the hopes of gaining glory for his survival.
+Talos, considered a mutant by his people, is a Skrull born unable to shapeshift.
+He makes up for it with brute strength, earning the title "Talos the Untamed" due to his savage and sinister nature.
+After the Kree captured him, Talos refuses to commit suicide in the hopes of gaining glory for his survival.
 Instead, he was ridiculed and renamed the more humiliating "Talos the Tamed."

-Talos soon found himself at the wedding of Rick Jones and Marlo Chandler, courtesy of the Impossible Man.
-He found himself confronted by the Hulk and tried to get him to fight him in an attempt to reclaim glory from his people.
-When the Hulk found out what he was up to, he ceased fighting him.
-Talos left in frustration, but the Skrulls found his attempt to battle him impressive.
+Talos attends the wedding ceremony of Rick Jones and Marlo Chandler, invited by the Impossible Man.
+He attacks the Hulk in an attempt to die in battle and thus reclaim his honor.
+When Talos does not honor the Hulk's refusal to participate, the Hulk begs Talos for mercy.
+Talos realizes that the Hulk is feigning, but regards even pretending to beg for mercy as a disgrace making the Hulk unworthy to fight him, and leaves in frustration.
+However, the Skrulls found his attempt to battle him impressive.

-Talos was called to the planet Godthab Omega by Glorian where he ended up battling Devos the Devastator.
-They were both captured and imprisoned when the planet suddenly came under attack by the Annihilation Wave allowing the two to escape.
-Talos soon ran into Ronan the Accuser, whom he hated for being a Kree, but was forced to heed his warning about leaving the planet.
+Talos is called to the planet Godthab Omega by Glorian, where he battles Devos the Devastator.
+They are both captured and imprisoned when the Annihilation Wave attacks, allowing the two to escape.
+Talos encounters Ronan the Accuser, whom he hated for being a Kree, but was forced to heed his warning about leaving the planet.

-He was once again humiliated, this time by his own people, when Queen Veranke refused to allow him to be a part of the Secret Invasion due to him not having the ability to shape shift.
-Though Chancellor Kal'Dul didn't lose the hope of Talos' possible participation.
+Talos is once again humiliated, this time by his own people, when Queen Veranke refuses to allow him to partake in the Skrull's "Secret Invasion" due to him lacking the ability to shapeshift.

-Talos became a member of the United Front to fight the Annihilation Wave.
+Talos later joins the United Front to fight the Annihilation Wave.

-Talos next showed up at Howard the Duck's private investigations in make up and a beard as Jonathan Richards.
-He tasks Howard with finding a necklace that was stolen by the Black Cat.
-When Howard finally retrieves it, Talos abandons his disguise to reveal that the necklace contains the Abundant Gems, less powerful versions of the Infinity Gems that can still make one "marginally" powerful, which he plans to use to gain favor with the Skrulls again.
-He was defeated by Howard and his friend Tara Tam, and apprehended by the Fantastic Four.
+Talos approaches Howard the Duck under the alias of Jonathan Richards and manipulates him into retrieving the Abundant Gems, less powerful versions of the Infinity Gems.
+He is defeated by Howard and his friend Tara Tam and apprehended by the Fantastic Four.

-In the aftermath of the "Empyre" storyline, Emperor Hulkling dispatched him to investigate the Kree and Skrull bases that went dark with Av-Rom, Keeyah, M'lanz, Virtue, and Tarna.
-Two days later, a Kree/Skrull Alliance armada headed by General Kalamari finds Talos' escape pod.
-After recuperating in the sick bay, Talos recaps to Kalamari about what happened on his mission that involved an encounter with Knull.
-Talos then informs Kalamari that his distress beacon on his escape pod is a warning that Knull is coming.
-Outside the ship, Knull is riding a Symbiote Dragon as he swoops in for an attack.
+Following the events of Empyre, Hulkling dispatches Talos, among others, to investigate inactive Kree and Skrull bases.
+Talos discovers that Knull is preparing to attack Earth.